ironhack-labs/lab-dom-ironhack-cart/README.md

 We will create a the Ironhack Cart, where the users will be able to add and remove products to a shopping cart.
 Besides, we will calculate the total price of items for each product and the total price of the whole Shopping Cart.

-We already create the class for the different types of buttons, so just add them to the one you create in the HTML and they will be perfectly style :wink
+We already create the class for the different types of buttons, so just add them to the one you create in the HTML and they will be perfectly style 😉

 ## Requirements
 - fork this repo